 In between playing games guests rocked out to the musical stylings of the very talented Mark Greel Band.
 Master Illusionist Darren Yong amazed attendees with his sleight of hand.

 Not only did guests enjoy amazing food, games and live entertainment they were treated to an assortment of adult beverages as well.
 There were two incredible wine tasting stations courtesy of Bin Ends Wine.
 Spirit tastings were scattered throughout the venue thanks to Bradford Distillery, Bully Boy Distillers and Boston Harbor Distillery.
 For the nondrinkers, like Interfaith’s executive director Rick Doane, Simpson Spring set up an array of their unique soda samplings from the oldest bottling plant in the United States.

 Using BidPal’s technology guests bid on an amazing variety of silent auction packages including signed sports memorabilia, getaways, exclusive experiences and other one of a kind items.
-Here is a link to an overview of the auction packages.
 Yes, it is too late to bid on them but at least you can take a peak to see what kinds of packages to expect for next year…when you buy your tickets extra early before they sell out again 🙂

 Almost all of the items in our silent and live auctions were donated by local businesses.
 Please support all of the wonderfully generous businesses who donated.
 Tell the managers that you heard about them at the Feed the Hungry Gala, show our community that supporting local nonprofits is important to you as a consumer.

 Emcee extraordinaire Latoyia Edwards of NECN/NBC Boston did an amazing job guiding guests through the evening’s program.
 Before the live auction began everyone got an update on Stephanie, a food pantry client who had spoken at last year’s Gala.
 Click here to see how she is doing today.